puredrinkology/website/content/recipes/tia_maria/index.md

 ---
-title: "The Tia-Maria Liqueur"
+title: "The Tia-Maria Homemade"
-fullname: "The Tia-Maria Liqueur"
+fullname: "The Tia-Maria Homemade"
 shortname: "Tia-Maria"
 author: "Pure Drinkology"
 description: "Tia Maria, a sweet and coffee-forward cocktail, belongs to the **liqueur family**.
 Originating in Jamaica, its recipe is shrouded in legend, but it is believed to have been crafted by a noblewoman seeking to preserve her family's wealth during the island's turbulent past. "